 Nothing compares the fired properties of frits as well as a melt-flow comparison.
+Remarkably, each frit has such a unique melting behaviour that it is possible to identify them and determine if two are similar (without knowing the chemistry).
 But frits need a binder to make them plastic-formable.
-I shake together in a bag 3.25g VeeGum with 100g frit, then add 35g water and overnight them, that produces a nice consistency.
-This much VeeGum is not enough to affect the melting behavior, but it makes them pretty workable (however each frit does exhibit different tactile characteristics).
+I mix 50g of frit with 1.5g of VeeGum (or 100g/3g) then stir the powder into 40g of water in a cup.
+That produces a consistency that is easy to stir smooth (using a teaspoon) but is still fluid enough to level out on a plaster bat (for dewatering to plastic consistency).
+The 3% VeeGum is not enough to affect the melting behaviour, but it makes them pretty workable (however each frit does exhibit different tactile characteristics).
 I roll them into 12g (wet) balls, then dry them.
-They fit nicely into the reservoir in the tester.
+They fit nicely into the reservoir for my GBMF test.

 Frits are used in ceramic glazes for a wide range of reasons.
 They are man-made materials of controlled chemistry with many advantages or raw materials.